-Jad Abumrad On World Cafe
+The Supreme Court Is A Musical Muse For 'Radiolab' Host Jad Abumrad

-Jad Abumrad On World Cafe : World Cafe Host Jad Abumrad discusses '27: The Most Perfect Album,' an album inspired by amendments to the United States Constitution.
+The Supreme Court Is A Musical Muse For 'Radiolab' Host Jad Abumrad : World Cafe Host Jad Abumrad discusses '27: The Most Perfect Album,' an album inspired by amendments to the United States Constitution.

+The Supreme Court Is A Musical Muse For 'Radiolab' Host Jad Abumrad

 WNYC Studios